 To get into the main centre it is a 15 min walk or a 2 min taxi ride from the train station.

-Verona is pretty small and you can find most things by walking around and just following main crowds. over 6 years ago
+Verona is pretty small and you can find most things by walking around and just following main crowds. almost 7 years ago

 The train is by far your best option.
 Its really easy to get to in Venice - take the waterbus which will stop at the train station, or depending on where your cruise drops you, its a lovely walk from say St Marco Square along the back streets, over the Rialto and up to the train station.